ausaccessfed/shibboleth-idp-installer/README.md

 This section outlines the process of registering a new IdP and running the installer.

 1. Create a local [ansible_hosts](ansible_hosts.dist) file containing the the hosts you want to target.
 2. Configure a [host_var config](host_vars/shib-idp-installer-1.aaf.dev.edu.au.dist) for each host defined in the previous step.
 Define your IdP properties in this file.
-At this stage you will not be able to define all properties (such as `metadata_url`, `metadata_cert_url`, `attribute_filter_url`). **Leave these blank for now**, after registering your IdP in Federation Registry you will have access to these details.
+At this stage you will not be able to define `attribute_filter_url`. **Leave this blank for now** — you will address this in a later step.
 3. Create a local `assets` directory.
 Add your Apache SSL key, certificate and intermediate CA following the structure given in [this example](assets/shib-idp-installer-1.aaf.dev.edu.au.dist).
 4. Run the playbook with the command: `ansible-playbook -i <ansible_host_file> site.yml`
 5. Register your IdP in Federation Registry in [Test](https://manager.test.aaf.edu.au/federationregistry/registration/idp) or [Production](https://manager.aaf.edu.au/federationregistry/registration/idp).
 For 'Public Key', paste the value from `{idp.home}/credentials/idp-signing.crt`.
 For 'Supported Attributes' select the following: